Spain or Portugal? which Iberian country is the best destination?

 Tourist attractions and landmarks in Portugal and Spain

-Some of the most well known and visited attractions and destinations in Spain include:
+Some of the most well-known and visited attractions and landmarks in Spain include:

 Spain Or Portugal?